dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 https://dplastico.github.io/sin%20categor%C3%ADa/2020/11/17/ropemporium-2020-soluciones.html

-I picked this one since it has more protections than the previos one, you need to bypass ASLR, PIE, NX and FULL RELRO.
-We can verify the above by runing checksek on the binary as shown below
+I picked this one since it has more protections than the previous one, you need to bypass ASLR, PIE, NX and FULL RELRO.
+We can verify the above by running checksec on the binary as shown below

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-12-00-38.png)

-We are provided with a custom libc on the binary folder under the glibc/libc.so.6, If you want to know which libc version is it you can use the libc-database https://github.com/niklasb/libc-database  to verify if the checksum of the libc correspond to any known version, that way we can learn about the restrictions on it. for that we con use the "identify" utility in libc-database ash shown below
+We are provided with a custom libc on the binary folder under the glibc/libc.so.6, If you want to know which glibc version is it you can use the libc-database https://github.com/niklasb/libc-database  to verify if the checksum of the libc correspond to any known version, that way we can learn about the restrictions on it. for that we con use the "identify" utility in libc-database ash shown below

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-12-04-19.png)